ILIAS-eLearning/ILIAS/docs/INSTALL.md

 Afterwards open the ILIAS Installation Wizard in your browser (e.g. http://yourservername.org/setup/setup.php) and check if your database needs updates or hotfixes.

 In case of merge conflicts refer to [Resolving Conflicts - ILIAS Development Guide](http://www.ilias.de/docu/goto.php?target=pg_15604).

+# Contribute

+We have a big [community](http://www.ilias.de/docu/goto.php?target=cat_1444&client_id=docu) and you can get a member of [ILIAS Society](http://www.ilias.de/docu/goto.php?target=cat_1669&client_id=docu).
+You may even join us at one of our regular [ILIAS Conferences](http://www.ilias.de/docu/goto.php?target=cat_2255&client_id=docu).

+## Pull Requests

+We highly appreciate Pull-Request from external developers.
+Due to some regulations in the developments process of ILIAS, some kinds of Pull-Request need further steps.
+Additionally Pull-Request should target the correct branch for easy merging.

+- Language-Fixes or additions to language-files don't need further steps.
+- Bugfixes need an entry in the Bugtracker: http://mantis.ilias.de .
+Pull-Request for Bugfixes target always to the branch where the bug occurs.
+The developer which merges it will cherry-pick the fix to all branches needed
+- Features/Refactorings need an entry in Feature-Wiki and has to get through the existing procedure for Feature-Requests: http://feature.ilias.de .
+Pull-Request target to trunk.

+Pull-Request will be assigned to the responsible maintainer(s).
+See further information on how contributions are handled in [/docs/CONTRIBUTING.md](/docs/CONTRIBUTING.md)